MapStory/mapstory-community/items/scalability.md

-## Scalability
+## User Story

-MapStory should be able to scale to any user demand.
+As a User, I need confidence that MapStory cane scale to any user demand.
 Ideally caching at most every level and auto deploying more servers as resources get maxed out.

-### User Stories
-(StoryScapes)
-Set up Redmine

-Code in GitLab

-Building in Jenkins

-About.yml (in project) compliant with 18F standard

-“Sidecar” GitLab project for additional .yml files to support automated security artifact generation

-Jenkins build tied in with:

-SonarQube

-HP Fortify (maybe findbugs in the future)

-OWASP ZAP

-Ion Channel

-Nessus/OpenScap

-All critical & high issues addressed for above

-Manual research for vulnerabilities (especially for code not covered by scanning suite)

-Remediation identified for any vulnerabilities

-GEOAXiS  Integration (once inside UC)

-(MapStory)

-As a user, I need to have complete test coverage for mapstory.org platform to avoid regressions as we push new functionality

-As a user, I need to have a DevOps process that will enable us to manage a live mapstory.org with users (i.e. triage of user issues, scrum governance, etc)

-### Requirements
+## Requirements

 There are two major goals of this round of work.